Hangzhou Olympic Expo Center

 The Hangzhou Olympic Expo Center (杭州奥体博览城) or Hangzhou Olympic Sports Center (杭州奥林匹克体育中心) is a multi-purpose sports complex in Hangzhou, Zhejiang Province, China.

-It was completed in 2018, and it is used mostly for soccer matches.
+It was completed in 2018, and it is used mostly for football matches.
 The main stadium was designed with a capacity of 80,000 spectators.

 The stadium was built by NBBJ in partnership with CCDI.
 The stadium is built on a 60,000 m2 site on the Qiantang riverfront, opposite Hangzhou's Qianjiang New City Central Business District.
 Hangzhou hosted the 2022 Asian Games, with the men's football final and the 2022 Asian Para Games in September–October 2023.

 Main stadium

-It was completed in 2018, and it is used mostly for soccer matches.
+It was completed in 2018, and it is used mostly for football matches.
 The stadium was designed with a capacity of 80,000 spectators.

 Construction

-The total construction area is 229,000 square meters, including 61,000 square meters of underground space.
-The stadium has 80,800 seats divided into three tiers: upper, middle, and lower.
-The stands are open on the north side to improve ventilation and provide spectators with views of the Qiantang River.

-The exterior design is inspired by the texture of silk and the flowing water of the Qiantang River.
-The outer shell consists of a steel structure featuring 28 large petals and 27 small ones.
-The steel framework was officially completed on November 28, 2013.
+The construction area is 229,000 square meters (including 61,000 square meters of underground construction area).
+There are 80,800 seats divided into three levels: upper, middle, and lower.
+The stands are disconnected on the north side to facilitate heat dissipation in the venue and allow spectators to enjoy the scenery of the Qiantang River.
+The exterior design concept draws on the concepts of silk texture and dynamic Qiantang River water.
+The exterior is a steel structure with 28 large petals and 27 small petals.
+On November 28, 2013, the steel structure was officially closed.